CESA worked with states to increase awareness and implementation of stationary fuel cells.

 Fuel Cell Briefs for Policymakers

-With grant funding from the Department of Energy's Fuel Cell Technologies Program, CESA created a series of papers on fuel cells and hydrogen technologies.
-These short briefing papers, also compiled into a singe report, provide state policymakers with the essential introductory information they need to understand fuel cell technology and the ways in which it can be commercialized in the near-term.
+CESA created a series of papers on fuel cells and hydrogen technologies.
+These short briefing papers, also compiled into a single report, provided state policymakers with essential introductory information needed to understand fuel cell technology and the ways in which it could be commercialized.

 - Fuel Cell Technology: A Clean, Reliable Source of Power